Childhood gender nonconformity: Adult traits

 There have been a number of studies correlating childhood gender nonconformity (CGN) and sexual orientation; however, the relationship between CGN and personality traits in adulthood has been largely overlooked.
 Lippa measured CGN, gender-related occupational preferences, self-ascribed masculinity-femininity and anxiety in heterosexual and homosexual women and men through self-report measures.
 Gay men showed a tendency toward more feminine self-concepts than heterosexual men.
 Similarly, lesbian women reported "higher self-ascribed masculinity, more masculine occupational preferences, and more CGN than heterosexual women."
 Lippa's study found stronger correlations in CGN and adult personality traits in men than in women.
 Overall, Lippa's study suggests that gender nonconforming behaviors are relatively stable across a person's life-time.

 One of the advantages of Lippa's study is the relatively high sample size of 950 participants, which was diverse both in terms of representations of sexual orientation and ethnicity.
 Although there may be a tendency to want to generalize these findings to all heterosexual and homosexual men and women, an awareness that a tendency toward certain behaviors does not mean that they are a monolithic group is necessary; for some individuals, sexual orientation may be the only thing they have in common.

 Measures of anxiety

 CGN is associated with higher levels of psychological distress in gay men than in lesbian women.
 The findings were extended to heterosexual men and women, where "CGN [was] associated with psychological distress in heterosexual men but not in heterosexual women."
 In effect, "CGN impacts men more negatively than women, regardless of sexual orientation."
-The pattern of results may be derived by from society's greater acceptance of typically masculine behaviors in girls, and discouragement of typically feminine behaviors in boys.
+The pattern of results may be derived from society's greater acceptance of typically masculine behaviors in girls, and discouragement of typically feminine behaviors in boys.